 Constrained by Data

 There are definitely examples of “security data” that fit well into the relational model including firewall logs, web server logs, anti-malware logs and asset information.
 Each of those example sources easily maps into interconnected rows and columns.
-But, what about the JSON structure of an incident recorded in VERIS format as seen in Chapter 6?
-While it’s possible to develop a relational structure for this data, it’s hardly an optimal solution.
+But, what about the JSON structure of an incident recorded in VERIS format, as seen in Chapter 7?
+Although it’s possible to develop a relational structure for this data, it’s hardly an optimal solution.

+[AU: That should be Ch.
+7, shouldn’t it?
+Thanks, Kevin (PjE)]

+AR: Darnit, yeah.
+Thought I got that reference right.
+I think I looked at an old ToC.
+I fixed it to be 7.
+Apologies.

-To optimize database table structures and query efficiency, Codd came up with the notion of normalization, which is just a way of describing a method to organize fields and tables to eliminate as many redundancies as is feasible and make it easier to modify or extend the database schema with as little impact as possible.
+To optimize database table structures and query efficiency, Codd came up with the notion of normalization, which is just a way of describing a method to organize fields and tables so as to eliminate as many redundancies as is feasible and make it easier to modify or extend the database schema with as little impact as possible.
 “Over-normalizing” a database can make working with the underlying data awkward and complex.
 “Under-normalizing” a database can increase the complexity of the application code or database stored procedures and will—most likely—needlessly expand the size of your data store.

 Normalizing tabular data that is designed to fit into tables is generally a straightforward task.
 Mapping and normalizing hierarchical data (like the JSON VERIS data) means converting the hierarchies into graph adjacency lists, materialized paths or nested sets that definitely increase query complexity.
 You could always go halfway and limit the nesting by storing large chunks of the JSON tree as BLOBs (binary large objects) in special fields, but that also makes queries complex and slow, since you’ll likely be performing full text searches of those fields.

-RDBMS systems are great for a wide variety of problem sets and data types, but they should not be the only tool in your toolbox since there are so many custom options available, as we’ll see in the next section.
+RDBMS systems are great for a wide variety of problem sets and data types, but they should not be the only tool in your toolbox since there are so many custom options available, as you’ll see in the next section.

 type="general"